Working on any kind of boat can be a dangerous job.

-That’s why the Jones Act was passed in 1920s: to help protect workers from suffering life-changing injuries on ships and other sea vessels.
+The Jones Act was passed in the 1920s to help protect workers from suffering life-changing injuries on ships and other sea vessels.
 The Jones Act also provides compensation to some of those boat workers who are injured as the result of someone else’s negligence.

 Under federal law, an employer can be held liable for their own negligence, and for any negligent actions of their employees.

-Some of the most common types of Jones Act accidents include:
+Some of the most common types of Jones Act accidents in California include:

 - Food poisoning